ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 4. For This reason, the paper intends to use a MILP software to model a trader with a portfolio that includes renewable generation units (volatille) and controllable units.
 5. The idea is to model the german market.
 Including the reserve market, spot market & Day Ahead market.

+{% deterministic v/s stochastic %}
+⁠ Deterministic ⁠ -> Deterministic events always gives the same ouput given an identical input.⁠ Stochastic ⁠-> Involves randomness, it's possible to produce different outputs given a "identical" inputs.
+As an example, imagine yourself want to go and ask a calculator to your university library.
+{% enddetails %}

+{% Reserve, Spot and Day Ahead market %}
+The difference between the Reserve, Spot and Day Ahead markets is.......
+{% enddetails %}

 ---
 ## Literature Review and Research Gap

+{% More about Unit Commitment and optimal trading problem %}
+The main importance of the unit commitment and optimal trading problem.
+{% enddetails %}

 ---
 ## Market Description